crowdsourcing-class/crowdsourcing-class.github.io/assignment4.md

 	<img src="assets/img/decision-tree.gif" style="width: 500px;"/>

 5. Let's now create an actual decision tree.
 Uncomment the 3 lines in the Decision Tree section and run the script.
-You will need the [Graphviz](http://www.graphviz.org/) installed for this to work.
+You will need the [Graphviz](http://www.graphviz.org/) library installed for this to work.
 The code takes a couple seconds to run.
 The Decision Tree diagram generated is shown below.

 	<img src="assets/img/decision-tree.png" style="width: 350px;"/>